 By using encryption to protect all ePHI including communications with patients, business associates and other healthcare providers, organizations can greatly reduce the chance of a HIPAA breach.

 Although Technical Safeguards are central to securing ePHI, Physical Safeguards (protecting workstations) and Administrative Safeguards (training and auditing) also play a crucial role.
 Organizations should use a complete HIPAA compliance checklist that protects patient confidentiality everywhere — not just in the cloud.

 How can patients and providers secure HIPAA ePHI?
 Healthcare portals are a common way to communicate with patients.
 Unfortunately, they are complex and inconvenient, and providers have struggled to convince patients to use them.
 This undermines efforts to meet HITECH compliance meaningful use requirements, and undermines healthcare data security.

 HIPAA compliant email from Virtru allows patients and professionals to communicate securely using their own email accounts, improving security and helping organizations meet meaningful use goals.

 Protect ePHI with Virtru Pro.
 Virtru Pro provides military-grade encryption with consumer-grade ease-of-use.
 The application automatically manages encryption keys, allowing users to encrypt email attachments and messages with a single click.
-Integrated with our Google Apps (now known as G Suite) Encryption, it provides a complete HIPAA ePHI solution, safeguarding patient data in the cloud.
+Integrated with our Google Workspace (Formerly known as G Suite) Encryption, it provides a complete HIPAA ePHI solution, safeguarding patient data in the cloud.